Agent Skills: Aitesis Protocol

 Key differences:

-• Syneidesis surfaces gaps at decision points for the user to judge (information flows AI→user) — Aitesis inquires about context the AI lacks before execution (information flows user→AI)
+• Syneidesis surfaces gaps at decision points for the user to judge (information flows AI→user) — Aitesis infers context the AI lacks before execution (information flows user→AI)

 • Telos co-constructs goals when intent is indeterminate — Aitesis operates when goals exist but execution context is insufficient

-• Hermeneia extracts intent the user already has (user signal) or detects expression ambiguity (AI-detected, requires confirmation) — Aitesis inquires about context the system lacks
+• Hermeneia extracts intent the user already has (user signal) or detects expression ambiguity (AI-detected, requires confirmation) — Aitesis infers what context the system lacks

 Heterocognitive distinction: Aitesis monitors the AI's own context sufficiency (heterocognitive — "do I have enough context to execute?"), while Syneidesis monitors the user's decision quality (metacognitive — "has the user considered all angles?").
 The operational test: if the information gap would be filled by the user providing context, it's Aitesis; if it would be filled by the user reconsidering their decision, it's Syneidesis.

-Factual vs evaluative: Aitesis gaps are factual — they have objectively correct answers discoverable from the environment (configs, versions, schemas).
+Factual vs evaluative: Aitesis uncertainties span multiple dimensions — factual (objectively correct answers discoverable from the environment), coherence (consistency among collected facts), and relevance (whether collected facts are relevant to the execution goal).
 Syneidesis gaps are evaluative — they require judgment about trade-offs and consequences.
-This is why Phase 1 self-investigation exists: factual gaps may be resolvable from the codebase.
+Phase 1 context collection exists because factual uncertainties may be partially resolved or enriched from the codebase.
+Coherence/CrossDomain and relevance dimensions are detected but routed to downstream protocols.
+Coherence/MemoryInternal contradictions are evidence-resolvable and follow the factual resolution path.
 Evaluative gaps cannot be self-resolved.

 Mode Activation